ntop/ntopng/doc/README.geolocation.md

 ## How to use MaxMind instead of DB-IP ?

-The simplest solution is not to install `ntopng-data`.
+The simplest solution is to install `ntopng-data`.
 However if this is not possible please do (as root):
 - sudo su
 - cd /usr/share/ntopng/httpdocs/geoip/
 - mkdir backup